 In addition to specific subject matter/protocol training offered by the WSLH NADP organization, the laboratory supports continuing education that may include attending conferences, seminars, vendor training, or formal higher education.
 All employees are encouraged to keep up with changes or advances in analytical methods and instrumentation.
 This is done by circulating literature and other pertinent information as it becomes available.
-Through the UW there is also the opportunity to attend training or utilize resources such as LinkedIn Learning to become more proficient with software programs or other tools.
-Employees are also encouraged to be involved with other committees and other sections of the WSLH.
+There is also the opportunity to attend training or utilize resources through the UW, such as LinkedIn Learning to become more proficient with software programs or other tools.
+Employees are also encouraged to present or attend seminars, brown bags and to be involved with NADP conferences.
+They are encouraged to be involved with other committees and other sections of the WSLH.
 As time allows, they are encouraged to design and implement research projects, conduct method development, pursue other innovative ideas, and to present such activity at NADP conferences.